The days when Instagram was a simple photo-sharing app are long gone. Did you know that you can use Instagram Stories to

 1. Announce a book launch

-No matter how well-written and interesting your book is, it’s nearly impossible to sell your book online unless you have an army of readers waiting for the new book launch.
+No matter how well-written and interesting your book is, it’s nearly impossible to sell it online unless you have an army of readers waiting for the new book launch.

 The more potential readers know about your book, the more books you can sell.

 When people discover your books on your Instagram feed, they want to find out more about your creativity online.

 In other words, you need to announce a book launch.
 Instagram Stories allows you to use a variety of features to build hype around your book.

 For example, it can be a good idea to organize a web conference where you can tell more about your new book and invite readers to ask questions.